TheGameCreators/FPS-Creator-Classic/trunk/readme.txt

  * Added new feature to AI obstacle code to detect Wall Large and Wall Small (creating full/half walls)
  * Added new FPI action AIMOVETOTARGET this will cause the entity to move to its target if it has one
  * Added new FPI action AISTOP this will stop the AI entity right away
- * Added new FPI condition AIATCOVER this will return true if the entity is at the cover that the entity was instructed to move to by AIMOVETOCOVER=X
+ * Added new FPI condition AIATCOVER=x this will return true if the entity is at the cover that the entity was instructed to move to by AIMOVETOCOVER=X
  * Cleaned up some of the OBSTACLE container code and included new X10 modules (for later inclusion)
  * Added additional X10 inspired DarkAI code to include static entity obstacles
  * Added new FPI action AIROTATETOSOUND this will make the AI entity rotate to the closet sound that has been heard